feathr-ai/feathr/docs/how-to-guides/azure-deployment-cli.md

 ## Cost of the setup

-The cost of this demo setup should be minimal, given that all the resources used in this guide are either configured as automatically deleted (such as Synpase Spark cluster), pay-as-you-go (like Azure Storage), or with small scale (like Redis cluster).
+The cost of this demo setup should be minimal, given that all the resources used in this guide are either configured as automatically deleted (such as Synapse Spark cluster), pay-as-you-go (like Azure Storage), or with small scale (like Redis cluster).

 ## Architecture